Katz v. United States: Impact and legacy

 The Supreme Court's decision in Katz significantly expanded the scope of the Fourth Amendment's protections, and represented an unprecedented shift in American search and seizure jurisprudence.
 Many law enforcement practices that previously were not "within the view" of the Fourth Amendment—such as wiretaps on public phone wires—are now covered by the Fourth Amendment and cannot be conducted without first obtaining a search warrant.
 The Katz precedent continues to be consulted regularly to interpret disputes over modern electronic surveillance by the National Security Agency and law enforcement entities, though with some concerns that the Katz test is becoming outdated due to modern surveillance technologies.

 However, Katz also created significantly more uncertainty surrounding the application of the Fourth Amendment.
 The Katz test of an objective "reasonable expectation of privacy," which has been widely adopted by U.S. courts, has proven much more difficult to apply than the traditional analysis of whether a physical intrusion into "persons, houses, papers, and effects" occurred.
 In a 2007 Stanford Law Review article, legal scholar Orin Kerr described the scholarly consensus that the Katz test has been a failure:

 According to the Supreme Court, the Fourth Amendment regulates government conduct that violates an individual's reasonable expectation of privacy.
-But no one seems to know what makes an expectation of privacy constitutionally "reasonable." [...]
+But no one seems to know what makes an expectation of privacy constitutionally "reasonable."...
 Although four decades have passed since Justice Harlan introduced the test in his concurrence in Katz v.
-United States, the meaning of the phrase "reasonable expectation of privacy" remains remarkably opaque. [...]
+United States, the meaning of the phrase "reasonable expectation of privacy" remains remarkably opaque....
 The consensus among scholars is that the Supreme Court's "reasonable expectation of privacy" cases are a failure.

-Other legal scholars have praised Katz as "the king of surveillance cases" due to Potter's holding that "the Fourth Amendment protects people, not places."
+Other legal scholars have praised Katz as "the king of surveillance cases" due to Stewart's holding that "the Fourth Amendment protects people, not places."
 They also state that this case stood as a "bulwark against wiretaps and other emerging forms of surveillance."